irinaignatenok/book-inventory/ReadMe.md

 3. Installation Instructions
    To set up the project locally, follow these steps:
+   Make sure you have Node.js installed.
+Run the following command to install project dependencies:

-4. Clone the Repository:
+   Clone the Repository:
    Copy code
    git clone https://github.com/irinaignatenok/book-inventory.git
    cd book-inventory
+   npm install
+   npm start

-5. Open the HTML File: Open index.html in your web browser to view and use the application.
+4. Open the HTML File: Open index.html in your web browser to view and use the application.

-6. Usage
+5. Usage
    After setting up the application:
    • Adding a Book:
    o Navigate to the "Add Book" section in the UI.